Dimitris Kalaitzidis: Veria

 As manager of Veria, Kalaitzidis is considered as Veria's all-time most successful manager and he is a fan favorite.
 His first appointment as manager of Veria took place on 22 November 2004.
 During his first spell in Veria, Kalaitzidis won his first career promotion from Football League 2 to Football League as Veria was named the champion of North Group.
 That promotion would find Veria returning to Football League after four seasons.
 On 4 October 2005 due to some poor results, Kalaitzidis was fired by Giorgos Arvanitidis.
 Kalaitzidis returned again to Veria on 9 January 2007.
-Kalaitzidis's return changed Veria's overall performance radically and that resulted in Veria finishing third in 2006–07 championship and winning the promotion to Superleague, after eight seasons.
-At the end of the season, Kalaitzidis's contract was extended for another year, though Veria's poor start in Superleague resulted in Kalaitzidis being fired again.
+Kalaitzidis's return changed Veria's overall performance radically and that resulted in Veria finishing third in 2006–07 championship and winning the promotion to Super League, after eight seasons.
+At the end of the season, Kalaitzidis's contract was extended for another year, though Veria's poor start in Super League resulted in Kalaitzidis being fired again.